 On the Legislative Consent Motion process, the Presiding Officer welcomed the 'formalisation of what is currently an inter-governmental convention relating to LCMs'.
-Noting that 'we rely on the Welsh Government to negotiate with the UK Government what provisions should or should not find their way into UK Bills, to lay the Motion and related Memorandum on the UK Bill, and to communicate the consent (or lack of) granted to the UK Government.
-The Presiding Officer added that 'whilst our main focus should be on holding the Welsh Government to account on its actions in relation to LCMs, this should not preclude us from seeking better inter-parliamentary communication.
+Noting that 'we rely on the Welsh Government to negotiate with the UK Government what provisions should or should not find their way into UK Bills, to lay the Motion and related Memorandum on the UK Bill, and to communicate the consent (or lack of) granted to the UK Government, the Presiding Officer added that 'whilst our main focus should be on holding the Welsh Government to account on its actions in relation to LCMs, this should not preclude us from seeking better interparliamentary communication.
 For example, the effectiveness of our scrutiny would be strengthened through a formal inter parliamentary agreement on the legislative consent convention and the EU Protocol on the application of the principles of subsidiarity and proportionality'.

-The Speaker of the House of Commons was 'happy for the House to endorse' the recommendation of the Welsh Affairs Committee that the Standing Orders of the
+The Speaker of the House of Commons was 'happy for the House to endorse' the recommendation of the Welsh Affairs Committee that the Standing Orders of the House provide for the Speaker to lay before it any formal communication conveyed to him or her from the National Assembly for Wales.

-116 Lord Brecon was Minister of State for Welsh Affairs from 1957 till 1964, when the Welsh Office was created after the General Election of that year.
+&lt;sup>113 Lord Brecon was Minister of State for Welsh Affairs from 1957 till 1964, when the Welsh Office was created after the General Election of that year.